ispras/utopia-hls/CODE_STYLE.md

  */
 ```

-13. All the includes should be listed in the following order: 1) project's own
+13. All includes should be listed in the following order: 1) project's own
 includes; 2) side library includes; 3) system includes.
 Includes should be
 sorted in alphabetical order at every category.